bindralab/CellPyAbility/README.md

 - "C:\Program Files (x86)\CellProfiler\CellProfiler.exe"

-If CellProfiler.exe cannot be found, the user will be prompted to input the path to the CellProfiler.exe file.
+If CellProfiler.exe cannot be found, the user will be prompted to input the path to the CellProfiler.exe file via the command line.
 The path is saved to a .txt file within the directory for future reference, so subsequent runs will proceed directly to the next step.

 A GUI specific to each module will prompt the user for experimental details.
 Using the GDA module as an example:
 - title of the experiment (e.g. 20250101_CellLine_Drug)